teiid/teiid-wildfly-quickstarts/jdg-local-cache/README.md

 2) Use the simpleclient example to run the following queries:

-Example:   mvn install -Dvdb="Stocks" -Dsql="example query"  -Dusername="teiidUser" -Dpassword="pwd"
+Example:   mvn install -Dvdb="Stocks" -Dsql="Insert into Stock (productId, symbol, price, companyname) Values (99, 'WMT', 45.35, 'Walmart')"  -Dusername="teiidUser" -Dpassword="pwd"

 or